bronwynbjorkman/bronwynbjorkman.github.io/_posts/2020-08-25-figuring-you-guys-out.markdown

 So to sum up, *you guys* looks like an English pronoun (or at least not like an ordinary noun phrase) in its irregular possessive morphology and in allowing bound variable interpretations, but unlike a pronoun in its position with verb particles and in resisting repetition.

+*ETA 08.26:* Amy Rose Deal pointed out on Facebook that *you guys* also doesn't allow appositives like *both* or *two*: compare *I'll see you two later* with \**I'll see you guys both later*, though y'all does for at least some speakers (As in: *I'll see y'all two later*), and she suggests this might show that *guys* in *you guys* is still an appositive modifier of some kind, whereas *all* in *y'all* has grammaticalized further.

 Because this is a blog post and not an academic article, I don't have to give you a worked-out analysis that resolves this conflict.
 What I'll say is that it seems plausible that *you guys* is a form of emphatic strong pronoun, in some sense of "emphatic" and "strong" that I would be very interested to see someone else define.

 ### Does it matter if *you guys* is a pronoun?

 In one way, the question of whether *you guys* is a pronoun or not doesn't matter except as an interesting intellectual exercise.
 But in another way, this question provides context for another one, about which people get quite exercised: whether *you guys* perpetuates the idea that masculine is the default, and so is something we should avoid using.

 I can report that people get quite annoyed, sometimes even angry, about *you guys*.
 If that describes you, and you are reading this blog post, then first of all: thank you for reading this far!
-Even though I think the evidence showss that *you guys* is genuinely a gender-neutral second person pronoun for some English speakers, I don't think that by itself is an argument that nobody should get angry about it.
+Even though I think the evidence shows that *you guys* is genuinely a gender-neutral second person pronoun for some English speakers, I don't think that by itself is an argument that nobody should get angry about it.

 The argument that *you guys* is gendered is very straightforward: the noun *guys* is right there, and the noun *guys* is gender specific, therefore *you guys* is too.